chrissoncrant/asteroids/README.md

 -   Update game world
 -   Draw the game to screen

+### Starting The Game:

+These steps are probably specific to my own environment.
+I am using venv as the virtual environment.

+To activate the environment: `source venv/bin/activate` To start game:
+`python3 main.py`

 ## Issues:

 If VSCode is showing pygame as not being found, even though it is working: open